Idea

 Training cost, effectiveness, and creation time vary a lot.

-Recording a presentation from someone who’s an expert doesn’t cost much, just set the call to record and publish that video.
-It’s cheap and easy to do, but what’s the true dollar cost if it’s ineffective learning-wise and time-wise?
-Digital training takes a lot of effort to get right but it could potentially be a lot cheaper because good digital training will likely be shorter and more effective.
+Recording a presentation from someone who’s an expert doesn’t cost much; just set the call to record and publish that video.
+It’s cheap and easy to do, but what’s the actual dollar cost if it’s ineffective learning-wise and time-wise?
+Digital training takes a lot of effort, but it could be cheaper because good digital training will likely be shorter and more effective.

-Before we get too deep into digital training and whether it’s worth it or not, let me take a step back and define digital training for the sake of this blog post.
+Before we get too deep into digital training and whether it’s worth it, let me take a step back and define digital training for the sake of this blog post.

 Defining Digital Training